-Hawk Walk is a safe-walk program where volunteers are sent out in teams of two to walk students from the Laurier community.
+Hawk Walk is a safe-walk program where volunteers are sent out in teams of two to walk students from the Laurier community to a residential destination.
 The committee operates as an essential service focused on the safety, security and independence of undergraduate students.